-In-water sessions require 2.3 kg (5 lb.) and 4.5 kg (10 lb.) objects, manikin, rescue can, rescue tube or shoulder loop and line with buoyant object, adult/child/infant CPR manikins, first aid supplies including barrier devices, buoyant throwing aids, AED trainer and AED-compatible manikins.
+In-water sessions require 2.3 kg (5 lb.) and 4.5 kg (10 lb.) objects, manikin, rescue can, rescue tube, adult/child/infant CPR manikins, first aid supplies including barrier devices, buoyant throwing aids, AED trainer and AED-compatible manikins.

 Recertification: Lifesaving Instructors and Emergency First Aid Instructors remain current for 24 months from the date of certification.
 Only current Lifesaving Instructors and Emergency First Aid Instructors may teach the Society's programs as detailed above.
-Lifesaving Instructors and Emergency First Aid Instructors recertify through the Society's professional development credit system (see page 90).
+Lifesaving Instructors and Emergency First Aid Instructors recertify through the Society's professional development credit system (see page 86).
 Because Emergency First Aid Instructor and Lifesaving Instructor are individual certifications, instructors choose to recertify either or both awards depending on the courses they wish to teach.